Dear Island neighbors,

 As I have previously expressed, I frequently catch myself taking the Island for granted in the course of day-to-day activities and responsibilities.

 So it’s always healthy to remind myself of the abundant blessings we enjoy here: a wonderful small-town place with great neighbors; tremendous natural resources all around us with an amazing array of flora and fauna; a fascinating history that predates the founding of the country, with lots of historic resources throughout the Island.
 What’s not to like?
+I am very thankful for the size of our BIGGEST problems!
+Happy Thanksgiving to you and yours!

 See you around the Island!